February 14, 2017

-- Personal devices that want access to the UMHS-8021x wireless network must enroll in AirWatch.
-Enrolling can be done through self-service or HITS can assist.
+- If you have a personally-owned device (smartphone, laptop, or tablet), it must be enrolled in AirWatch to connect to the UMHS-8021X wireless network.
+Visit the AirWatch information page.
+You can self-enroll or HITS can assist.
 Visit one of our Help Me Now locations or pop-up clinics in your area.

 - Check your storage

 Having under 50 GB of data stored on your computer will help minimize the time it takes to migrate your computer to the CoreImage.

 - Back up your device (recommended)